Safdari10/AI-InsuranceRecommender/frontend/README.md

 ## Getting Started

-To get started with the project, follow these steps:
+To get started with the app, follow these steps:

 1. **Clone the repository:**